Marleen Schimmer

 Marleen Schimmer (born 23 October 2000) is a German professional footballer who plays as a forward or midfielder for Frauen-Bundesliga club RB Leipzig.
 She has previously played for 1.
 FC Köln and National Women's Soccer League club San Diego Wave FC.
 Schimmer also played college soccer for the Arizona State Sun Devils and the Grand Canyon Antelopes in the United States.
-She has represented Germany at under-16, under-17, and under-23 levels.

-Early life
+Youth career

 Born in Mainz, Germany, Schimmer started playing football with her brother as a child.
 She attended Otto-Schott-Gymnasium, where she helped the school's team win the state championship.
 Schimmer initially played on a men's club in her youth due to an absence of options before joining TSV Schott Mainz as a teenager.

-Club career

-TSV Schott Mainz

-As a teenager, Schimmer joined local club TSV Schott Mainz.
 She played with the team in the 2.
 Frauen-Bundesliga for several years, scoring 16 goals in 35 league games.
 Schimmer departed from Mainz in 2018 to pursue a college career in the United States.

+College career